Date: Mon, Dec 9, 2013 7:13 am

 I have reservations about young scientists’ ability to help.
 In three years I’ve come across one researcher who’s written about dopamine and power addiction.
 Check out Does It Matter If Politicians, Like Baboons, Are Literally Addicted to Power?

 My post explains how a respected scientist’s mind-blowing article was essentially ignored.
 Why?
-It doesn’t take a lot of smarts to understand that accepting the possibility that politicians are addicted to power comes with the risk of exposing everyone’s addiction to power.
+It doesn’t take a lot of smarts to understand that accepting the possibility politicians are addicted to power comes with the risk of exposing everyone’s addiction to power (and safety).
 That’s a can of worms few are interested in opening.

-I suspect that Carl Sagan would have understood neurocentrism but I’m not sure if he could have explained it without jeopardizing his reputation.
+I suspect that Carl Sagan would have understood neurocentrism but I’m not sure if he could have explained it without sullying his reputation.

 Again, that’s because everything comes down to dopamine appeal and repel.
 Sugar, fats, salt, heroin, slot machines, lies, sports, social media, video games, and celebrities are dopamine appealing.
 Pain, vomit, worms, neurocentrism, and any other information that threatens safety, approval, or esteem are dopamine repellent.

 I realize the above sounds incredibly simplistic but the ancestors who got us into this mess were simple minded primitives.
-Countless generations later we’re all born into webs of deceptions fabricated to protect and trigger dopamine flow.
+Countless generations later we’re all born into webs of deceptions fabricated to maintain dopamine flow.
 Nothing else matters.

 Thanks for the questions.
 Let me know if I’ve answered them to your satisfaction.